smhosseinian/Radiation_Therapy_NTCP_ORN/README.md

 }
 ```

-For support in using the codes, please contact the corresponding author.
+For support in using the code, please contact the corresponding author.